sunbeam-labs/sunbeam/dev_scripts/README.md

 The sunbeam_config.yml file is included to run some snakemake commands.

-### generate_archive.sh
+### generate_archive.sh X.X.X

 Generate a tarball for a sunbeam release.
 This requires first running snakemake's `--archive` to generate the `.snakemake/conda-archive` directory and then manually wrapping up the necessary directories for release.
+It takes one parameter which is the version identifier.

 ### generate_dockerfile.sh